p2p-org/polkadot_monitoring_service/README.md

 WS_ENDPOINT="ws://your-node1:9944"
 WS_ENDPOINTS="http://your-node1:9944,http://your-node2:9944,http://your-node3:9944/"
 ```
 3. Configure bot by adding telegram bot api token and group chatId for administrators to `bot.env` Use `@botfather` to create bot.
+Don't forget to add your bot to administrators group.

 4. Run the project:
     * via make: